 Virtual office hours

 Many TAs hold office hours with students in face-to-face courses to help students and answer questions about course content and assignments.
-However, it is still possible to hold office hours virtually to support students in remote learning courses.
+However, it is still possible to hold office hours virtually to support students in online learning courses.
 Find out from the Instructor if you will need to hold virtual office hours and how often you should hold these hours.

 You can set up your office hours in UM Learn using Webex Meetings or use another platform, like Zoom.
 Students can sign up for a specific time slot in a calendar in Webex or you can use a spreadsheet to avoid double-bookings.
-These one-on-one meetings help encourage contact between you and the students in the course which can have a positive impact on student motivation and involvement in remote learning courses.
+These one-on-one meetings help encourage contact between you and the students in the course which can have a positive impact on student motivation and involvement in online learning courses.
 Hosting office hours virtually can also be more time efficient than sending multiple emails and can eliminate any misunderstandings or confusion from written communication.

 You can post an announcement in UM Learn or send an email to let students know when you will be available for office hours each week.
 Set specific days and times for those hours and try to be consistent in maintaining them.
 Provide students with basic instructions on how to access the meeting using Webex or Zoom.